sivareddyit/qubership-envgene/docs/envgene-objects.md

 ### Application Definition

-This object describes application artifact parameters - artifact id, group id and pointer to [Registry Definition](#registry-definition)
+This object describes application artifact parameters - artifact ID, group ID and pointer to [Registry Definition](#registry-definition)

 It is used by **external systems** to convert the `application:version` format of an artifact template into the registry and Maven artifact parameters required to download it.

 A separate definition file is used for each individual application.
 Each Environment uses its own set of Application Definitions.

-The file name must match the value of the `name` attribute.
+The filename must match the value of the `name` attribute.

 **Location:** `/environments/<cluster-name>/<env-name>/AppDefs/<application-name>.yml`